 This particular book was new to me this year.
 I was intrigued by the cover and the mood it conveyed, so I knew it was going to be worth checking out.
 I loved it!
 Written in a type of poetic verse, the story tells the tale of an old tree that has always wanted to be chosen by a family as a Christmas tree.
 However, he is just too large and is never chosen.
 The creatures who live in the forest decide to repay him for all he does for them by decorating him as a Christmas tree.

-This book was full of so much awesomeness that I could not choose just one reading focus.
+This book was full of so many opportunities to practice various skills that I could not choose just one reading focus.
 So, I made a set of task cards that cover a variety of fiction skills.
 These questions are well aligned to common core standards and will be a great review of the standards.
-The students will love the holiday theme that they will not even realize all the good content they are reviewing and practicing.

 I always include this book in my holiday reading lessons because it is not one my student would normally pick up and read for themselves.
 Also, the story is set during World War I, which is a social studies topic in my state.
 The book explores a local tradition of one family providing the Christmas tree for the village.
 However, this year, Ruthie’s (the protagonist) father is away fighting in the war.
 This book is perfect for exploring how the setting of a story affects the events.

 This one I always read because my own son loves it so much.
 My students love reading books that I have a personal connection with and they like hearing how I read it to my son at Christmas time.
-This is a cute story (a little too cute that I may not have read it when I taught in a rough, inner city school in Chattanooga) about how snowmen celebrate the holiday.
+This is a cute story (a little too cute that it may not be a good fit for more “mature” students) about how snowmen celebrate the holiday.

 For this activity, I kept it pretty simple with a writing prompt where the students choose a holiday object to personify in the same manner the snowmen were personified in the story.
 The students love this writing activity because it really allows them to be creative and use their imagination.